DIY K-1 Fiancé Visa Package

 What should I do if Immigration Services rejects my K-1 visa application?

 You may be able to submit an appeal if USCIS denies your K-1 visa application.
 Working with an expert immigration lawyer to file this appeal is a viable idea.

 What is IMBRA, and how does it apply to my case?

 Before submitting any request, please ensure you have completed your straightforward “Personal Background Form” in your member’s area; you must be registered and logged in (registration is FREE).
-If it is not met, your request will be delayed (there is no verification delay).
+Your request will be delayed if it is not met (there is no verification delay).
 Then, along with your payment, complete and submit this form.
 Each submission must be subject to a $400 processing fee.